codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Implicit Registrars
 ===================

-Any namespace may define registrars by using the **Config/Registrar.php** file.
+Implicit Registrars can change any Config class properties.

+Any namespace may define implicit registrars by using the **Config/Registrar.php** file.
 These files are classes whose methods are named for each configuration class you wish to extend.

 For example, a third-party module or Composer package might wish to supply an additional template to ``Config\Pager`` without overwriting whatever a developer has